John Baxter (American football)

 John Baxter (born June 28, 1963) is an American football coach.
 He is currently the special teams coordinator at Fresno State University.
 He previously served as special teams coordinator at the University of Southern California.
 He is also the founder of the education company Academic Gameplan, and author of the 2013 book I Hate School: How a College Football Coach Has Inspired Students to Value Education and Become Lifelong Learners (ISBN 978-1599324296).

 Career

 Baxter's coaching career includes stints at Iowa State, Arizona, Maine, Maryland, Tulane, Fresno State, USC, and Michigan.
 He has served under coaches such as Jim Harbaugh, Lane Kiffin, Ed Orgeron, Pat Hill, and Dick Tomey.

 From 1994 to 1995, Baxter coached football at Tulane University.
-From 1997 to 2009, he coached at Fresno State University under Pat Hill and served an integral role in achieving ten bowl bids from 1999-2009.
+From 1997 to 2009, he coached at Fresno State University under Pat Hill and served an integral role in achieving ten bowl bids from 1999 to 2009.